Creative inspiration is a fickle thing. One minute you have it, the next you don’t.

 This wallpaper is very simple, and for good reason.
 The entire message is to continuing moving forward and to not give up.
 Centralizing the circle cropped image gives you a place to focus, and inside the image are flickers of light, which represent glimmers of hope.
 The typography of ‘don’t give up’ is intricate and feminine, giving whispers of encouragement.

-This wallpaper uses different shapes of varying line weights to create a geometrically patterned composition.
+This wallpaper design by Irene Victoria uses different shapes of varying line weights to create a geometrically patterned composition.
 The interesting dynamic of all of the shapes paired with the phrase ‘be creative’ really helps to drive it home.
 It creates balance with the calming photograph, and makes it feel relaxing, laid back, and somewhat tribal.

 This wallpaper is bright and cheery.
 The sun-like oranges provide a happy pop of orange color, and the soft pink background brings in lovely warmth.
 The harsh light coming from the left of the wallpaper brings in a harsh shadow.
 The dark purplish-pink helps to ground the bright oranges, and provides a nice contrast with the light background.
 To create a similar photograph, arrange your objects on a light colored piece of paper, shine a light from one side, and snap your photo.
 To increase contrast and saturation, you can use Canva’s photo editing tools.

-This beautiful quote from Jimi Hendrix is paired with a haunting illustration of a dark, chilly city.
+Ian Barbard pairs this beautiful quote from Jimi Hendrix with a haunting illustration of a dark, chilly city.
 The white text flows beautifully, as if it’s the snow in the storm in the illustration, and the texture within it ties the picture and type together.
 The careful intertwining of the ‘g’ and ‘d’ creates harmony between the two words, and shows that knowledge and wisdom must work together.

 This wallpaper is very reminiscent of the previous one, with the collaging of images and a pop of baby pink.
 What sets this one apart, however, is the contrast of the black and white image of the woman with the color in the rest of the imagery.
 These images paired together tell the story of a woman caught in a rain storm, yet her face is obscured so you can project your own emotions onto it.

-This wallpaper pairs a blurry background image of a wheat field with the soft, hand drawn typeface Velik.
+This wallpaper by Breanna Rose pairs a blurry background image of a wheat field with the soft, hand-drawn typeface Velik.
 The style of the font works well with the style of the photograph, but stands out just enough to allow the message to appear loud and clear.
 It alludes to the idea of being present in the moment, even if everything around you is a blur.

 This image is truly inspiring.
 The welcoming scenery, the self-assuring quote, it really gives off a sense of refreshment and easygoing-ness.
 The text is nestled right in the image, almost as if it was actually there when the photo was snapped.
 The font is light and whimsical, which pairs perfectly with its message.

-This wallpaper is a collage of beautiful flowers with sparkling stars nestled inside of them.
+This wallpaper by Alex Synge is a collage of beautiful flowers with sparkling stars nestled inside of them.
 The pairing of these two incredibly different items works very well, and gives off a unique spirit and feel.
-The dark burgundies of the flowers pairs well beside the light cream background, and truly stands out front and center.
+The dark burgundies of the flowers pair well beside the light cream background and truly stands out front and center.

 This bright and cheery wallpaper pairs textural text with a textural background, but keeps it from getting too gritty with bright, sunrise inspired colors.
 The action lines above the word ‘always’ represents the rising sun, and make you feel as if you should already be hustling when the sun peeks out to begin a new day.
 To create an image like this, find a bright, textured image, and pair an inspiring quote over top.
 Include some action accent lines to add movement and dynamic.